January 2021 update:

 Q. I signed up for a course, but I just saw that a more convenient course location or date was just scheduled.
 Can I transfer my registration?

 A. No class transfers are permitted.
 You must register for the new location, and then request a cancellation and refund for the original course.
 See the instructions above for requesting a registration cancellation and refund.
 If the course you would like to register for is full, you may follow the link to the RunSignUp page for the desired course and register for that course's waiting list.
 This policy is subject to change and may differ for online cohorts.

 Q. Do I need to study before I attend the course?

 A. You may be asked to view pre-course videos, but the coursebook will be provided when you arrive to the course.
 The instructor will thoroughly cover all material.
 The exam is open-book and is taken after the course, up to one month after the course date.
 See above for the list of steps to becoming a Level I certified coach.

 Q. Do I need to bring anything with me to the course?

-A. Breakfast and lunch will be provided by the course host.
+A. Breakfast and lunch will be provided by the in-person course host.
 If you have any dietary restrictions or food allergies, please bring your own meals.
 Please bring a water bottle to refill throughout the weekend and a pen or digital materials for taking notes.
 There is no running during the course, but you are welcome to dress comfortably.